+86-159 9860 6917

 What is a Geotextile Layer?

-- Filtration: It allows water to flow through while retaining soil particles, aiding in drainage and reducing soil erosion.
+- Filtration – Allows water to pass through while retaining soil particles, ideal for drainage systems.

 The geocomposite layer represents a significant leap forward in the field of civil engineering and environmental management, offering a versatile and efficient solution to complex challenges.
 By understanding the distinct roles and benefits of geocomposites and their differences from geotextiles, professionals can better leverage these materials to enhance the sustainability, safety, and longevity of infrastructure projects.
 As we continue to explore and integrate these advanced materials, the potential for innovation in construction and environmental protection seems boundless, paving the way for a more resilient and sustainable future.